Updated January 2023

-Your inflatable packboat needs a pump to get going as well as to top-up once on the water.
+Your inflatable packboat needs a pump to take form as well as to top-up once on the water.
 These functions may be best performed by two different pumps.
 It seems the era of the folding bellows footpump (left) is over and even low-pressure IKs now come with some sort of barrel pump.

-A plastic-bodied barrel or stirrup pump is light but bulky so not something you’d want to tour with.
+A plastic-bodied barrel or ‘stirrup’ pump is light but bulky so not something you’d want to tour with.
 They’re usually used for pumping up high volume/low pressure things like whitewater rafts, lots of IKs or kite wings.
-Some pump on both up and down strokes to fill your boat faster, but as you reach higher pressures they automatically or manually switch to downstroke-only to reduce the effort.
+Some pump on both up and down strokes to fill your boat faster, but as you reach higher pressures they automatically or manually switch to downstroke-only inflation to reduce the effort.
 They work best on flat, firm ground where you can stand on the stirrup plates and get stuck in.
-The Bravo 4 RED Kite pump below is still only about £20 and will pump up an IK in 5 minutes.
+The excellent Bravo 4 RED Kite pump below (newer ones are blue) is still well under £20 and will pump up an IK in 5 minutes.

 I got a Bravo 6 with my Seawave once but found it hard work – who knows why.
 The cheaper Bravo 4 does claim to be an ‘R.E.D’ (‘reduced effort device’) and I can confirm this isn’t some gimmicky acronym.
-Like a Bravo foot pump, the other port on the Bravo’s handle can be used to deflate or suck air from an IK so it rolls up good and flat; you can see creases forming in the hull as you suck it down.
+The other port on the Bravo’s handle can be used to suck air from an IK so it rolls up good and flat; you can see creases forming in the hull as you suck it down.

-I left my Bravo 4 RED at home one time so bought a Sevylor RB2500G barrel pump (below left) for a tenner off ebay.
-Same size as the Bravo barrels, it did well for the awkward topping-up of my Semperit’s lilo plugs.
-It came with push-fit, lilo-plug and bayonet adaptors and sucks as well as pumps.
+I left my Bravo 4 RED at home one time so bought a Sevylor RB2500G barrel pump (below left) for a tenner.
+Same size as the Bravo barrels, it did OK for the awkward topping-up of my Semperit’s lilo plugs.
+It came with push-fit, lilo-plug and bayonet adaptors and sucked as well as pumps.
 But pumping up my Seawave from flat was exhausting towards the end: I actually got out of breath and had to rest!
-Morale of this fascinating story: get a Bravo 4 RED and the right adaptor for your boat.
+Morale of this fascinating anecdote: get a Bravo 4 RED and the right adaptor for your boat.